5 books in 4 weeks.

 "... good stories ideas seem to come quite literally from nowhere, sailing at you right out of the empty sky...
 Your job isn´t to find these ideas but to recognize them when they show up."

-To recognise them, you need to be clear about what you want to tell a story about.
-For example, let's say it's bravery.
-Start looking around you for experiences or feelings that reflect this.
+To recognise ideas, you need to be clear about what you want to tell a story about.

 Immerse yourself in your chosen topic, focus your mind on it, let it sink in and keep it at the back of your mind while observing your surroundings and the people around you.